openmpf/openmpf.github.io/docs/docs/CPP-Batch-Component-API.md

 ### GetComponentType()

-The GetComponentType() member function allows the OpenMPF Component API to determine the component "type."
+The GetComponentType() member function allows the C++ Batch Component API to determine the component "type."
 Currently `MPF_DETECTION_COMPONENT` is the only supported component type.
 APIs for other component types may be developed in the future.

 * Function Definition:
 `MPFComponentType GetComponentType()`